 There are all sorts of styles, materials, designs and so on to choose from so just choose whichever one you feel is the best fit for you and your pooch.

-The whole point of using a crate is that it keeps your dog confined whenever you can't be watching him/with him.
+The whole point of using a crate is that it keeps your dog confined whenever you can't be watching him or with him.

 Plus, dogs are den animals by nature and they instinctively try really hard not to mess where they sleep.
 That means your dog will try to 'hold it' when he's crated - as long as you don't overdo it.

-The 'trick' to housetraining is to make sure that you cut out (as much as possible) any chance for Fido to eliminate indoors.
+The key to successful housetraining is to make sure that you cut out (as much as possible) any chance for Fido to eliminate indoors.